-In most cases, you can take your normal medications.
-However, there are various cardiac (heart) medications which you will need to discontinue (for two days prior to the test), including Isoptin and Beta Blockers (including Inderal, Betaloc, Lopressor, Aptin, Tenormin, Visken).
+In most cases, you can take your regular medications.
+However, there are various cardiac (heart) medications that you will need to discontinue (for two days before the test), including Isoptin and Beta Blockers (including Inderal, Betaloc, Lopressor, Aptin, Tenormin, Visken).
 We will advise you which ones to cease and for how long.
-You may need to check with your doctor, regarding the cessation of your medication.
+You may need to check with your doctor regarding the cessation of your medication.

 The test will usually not be performed on pregnant women.
 If you know that you are (or think you might be) pregnant, please inform us before the test begins.

 Please remember to bring your requesting letter and any recent X-rays or CT scans.
 At the time of your appointment, report to North Shore Radiology and Nuclear Medicine, located on the ground floor of North Shore Private Hospital in Westbourne St. Remember to bring loose clothes and comfortable walking or jogging shoes for walking on the treadmill.